Brain Injury Medical Negligence

-Diagnosis of any brain damage or brain injury is usually made using a computerised tomography (CT) scan or a Glasgow Coma Scale (GCS).
-A CT scan produces a detailed image of the inside of a person's head to determine the extent of an injury and to evaluate how and why the injury might lead to further complications.
+Diagnosis of any brain damage or injury is usually made using an MRI scan, a computed tomography (CT) scan or a Glasgow Coma Scale (GCS).
+MRI and CT scans produce detailed images of the inside of a person's head to determine the extent of an injury and how and why the injury might lead to further complications.
 The scan is used to demonstrate whether or not there is any swelling or bleeding of the brain.

 The GCS assesses severity by providing a score to determine whether the injury is minor, moderate or severe.
 It scores on: